babelsociety/website/content/blog/beyond-market-economy/index.md

 A market is composed by priced products, buyers and sellers.

-For now, we will define price as the monetary value you need to buy a product.
+For sake of simplicity, we will define price as the monetary value accepted to buy a product.

 A product is anything that can be exchanged for money, such as goods, services and labor.